 This section describes what the results of taking too much of the medicine, or an overdose of the medicine, are likely to be and how it should be treated.
 This kind of information is mainly useful to medical personnel.
 If you suspect an overdose of medication, you should contact a poison control center or emergency room right away.

 This section gives the chemical name of the drug and a diagram of its chemical make up.
 It tells whether it is in tablet form, capsules, liquid, or powder, and how it should be given – by mouth or by injection.
 It also lists all inactive ingredients such as fillers, artificial colors, or flavorings.
 If you have food sensitivities, this is where you can check to see if there are ingredients that may cause you problems.

-This section tells how the medicine works in the body to fight HIV.
+This section tells how the medicine works in the body.
 It also tells whether studies in different groups of people found any differences in how it works for treatment-experienced patients (people who have taken HIV drugs before), treatment-naïve patients (those who have never taken HIV drugs before), women, children, and elderly people.

 While there is no specific section of the package insert dedicated solely to women, information pertaining to women (for example, indications for use in pregnant or breastfeeding women, dosing adjustments by weight, drug interactions with birth control pills or hormone replacement therapy) may be found in various sections throughout the package insert.

 This section also describes how the drug is processed in and eliminated from your body.
 If you have a special problem like kidney or liver disease, this is one of the sections your health care provider will look at while deciding whether to prescribe this type of medicine for you, and if so, how much to give.